Geometric theory of constrained Schr\"odinger dynamics with application to time-dependent density-functional theory on a finite lattice: General geometric theory of constrained Schrödinger dynamics

 where $\pscal{\psi,\psi'}=\psi^\dagger\psi'=\sum_{j=1}^d\overline{\psi_j}\psi_j'\in\C$ denotes the usual complex scalar product of $\C^d$.
 The real scalar product $\Re\pscal{\psi,\psi'}$ will play a central role in our study.

 The set $\cC$ in \eqref{eq:manifold_constraints} can be decomposed into a regular part $\cM$ and a singular part $\cS$ as $\cC = \cM \cup \cS$.
 The regular part $\cM$ is the set where the constraints are non-redundant (or qualified in the language of constrained optimization) in the sense that the $\cO_m \psi$'s are $\R$-linearly independent.
-It is easily seen that $\cM$ is a smooth (infinitely differentiable) submanifold of $\R^{2d}$ of dimension $2d-M$.
+It follows that $\cM$ is a smooth (infinitely differentiable) submanifold of $\R^{2d}$ of dimension $2d-M$, see for instance \cite[Section 7.7]{Boumal-23} or \cite[Theorem 5.12]{Lee-12}.
 The singular part $\cS$ is interpreted as a boundary of $\cM$, where (some of) the constraints become redundant.
 We will restrict ourselves to states evolving only within the regular part $\cM$.

 The tangent space $\cT_\psi$ at a state $\psi\in\cM$ is the set of directions $h\in\C^d$ such that the constraints~\eqref{eq:constraints_Oj} are all satisfied by the modified state $\psi+\eps h$ up to an error of size $O(\eps^2)$.
 Recalling the expansion